The 10 Best WordPress CDNs Of 2025 (And Which Cloudflare Enterprise Integration Is Best)? Compare Them In This Spreadsheet

 • Dynamic (Full Page) Caching: this alone can reduce TTFB by ~72% by caching HTML.
 Except for Cloudflare APO, most CDNs include dynamic caching by default.

 • Smart Routing: this can reduce TTFB by another 33%.
 When your GPS re-routes you because of traffic congestion, smart routing is the same but for your CDN.
-It’s especially good for dynamic/WooCommerce sites as some content isn’t cacheable.
+It’s especially good on dynamic/WooCommerce sites as some content isn’t cacheable.

 • Security: firewalls, bot protection, and DDoS protection not only protect your site, but can block unwanted requests to the server and reduce hosting resource usage.